ldci/redCV/README.md

 More functions and samples to come!

-You'll find some images to play with in images dir.
+You'll find some images to play within images folder.
 All supported images by Red can be used.

 Special thanks to Nenad for developing Red, and to Qingtian for image implementation.